achristen/Meteobike/readme.md

 Can you also calculate the dewpoint temperature?

-## Installing the GPS Module
+#### Installing the GPS Module

 The Adafruit Ultimate GPS is a 66 channel Global Positioning System using satellites to accurately determine your location, speed and altitude.
 It digitally communicates with the Raspberry Pi Zero W over four cables:

 ![Images/IMG_gps](Images/IMG_gps.jpg)

+##### Enabling serial communication with the GPS Module

-To enable communication with the Raspberry Pi Zero W, start the Raspberry's `LXTerminal` and type:
+To enable communication with the Raspberry Pi Zero W for the very first time, you need to enable serial communication.
+Again, if the system has been used in years before, then the follwing changes might already be implemented and you can skip to section 'Connecting the GPS'.

+If the serial communication has not been installed, then start the Raspberry's `LXTerminal` and type:

     $ sudo apt-get install gpsd gpsd-clients python-gps
     $ sudo systemctl stop serial-getty@ttyS0.service